Who Is This Credit Card Best For?

 How to Get the Most Out Of This Card

-Spend $3,000 in the first three months of holding this card to earn the sign-up bonus.
+Spend $2,000 in the first three months of holding this card to earn the bonus.
 After that, use this card to pay for dining out and travel arrangements (hotels and airfare) to earn double miles.
+On the redemption side, use your miles to book flights through United to get the most value.

 Remember to include your MileagePlus membership number on all of your reservations; otherwise, you may not be eligible for some perks offered by United, such as free checked bags.